AongCho880/YourCar/README.md

 *   Navigate to `http://localhost:9003/admin`.
 *   You will be prompted to sign up or sign in using Clerk.
 *   After successful authentication, you will be redirected to the admin dashboard (`/admin/dashboard`).
-*   You can manage your admin account (email, password, 2FA) via the "Account" link in the admin panel, which uses Clerk's User Profile component.
+*   You can manage your admin account (email, password, 2FA - if enabled in your Clerk dashboard) via the "Account" link in the admin panel, which uses Clerk's User Profile component.
 This is accessible from the admin layout.

 ## Available Scripts